mrismanaziz/Reforestation/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## What kind of dog lives in a particle accelerator?
+A Fermilabrador Retriever.